-- not sitting for long periods and moving legs and feet to keep blood flowing
+- moving the legs and feet frequently to support blood flow

-- swelling, redness, and warmth where the DVT occurred
+- swelling, redness, and warmth in the area

 - leg cramps in the calf

-- skin discoloration that is blue or white elsewhere in the body
+- bluish or pale skin discoloration elsewhere in the body

 Symptoms of a PE include: